12 Flu “Myths” That Are Actually True

 True: The flu can be fatal

 Don’t fall for actual flu myths like the common misconception that the flu is just a bad cold.
 “Though it’s considered a common winter illness, the flu can be serious,” Dr. Sethi says.
-“The most common complication is pneumonia, and it can happen when the influenza virus spreads into the lungs, or when unrelated bacteria attack a person’s weakened immune system.”
+“The most common complication is pneumonia, and it can happen when the influenza virus spreads into the lungs, or when unrelated bacteria attack a person’s weakened immune system,” he says.
 Watch for the 10 signs your flu might be deadly.

 True: You can get the flu in the summer